listenToRipley/ReactNative/lessons/MiniGame/README.md

 We start with a screen that allows you to provide a number.

+We will move to another screen where the game really starts.

-The next screen will provide a number and two buttons that allow you to reset the game of complete.
+The computer will provide a number.

+If the number is too high, then let the computer know it is too high.

+If the number is too low, then let the computer know.

+You should have an option to reset the game.

+There should be another option that lets the computer know the number matches the given number.

 ### Win Conditions